IbrahemElsherif/IbrahemElsherif/README.md

 # 👋 About Me

-I’m **Ibrahem Elsherif**, a Machine Learning Engineer based in **Dammam, Saudi Arabia**, passionate about building real-world AI systems that combine **deep learning, LLMs, computer vision, and efficient deployment**.
+Hey you, I'm **Ibrahem**, a Machine Learning Engineer based in **Dammam, Saudi Arabia**, passionate about building real-world AI systems that combine **deep learning, LLMs, computer vision, and efficient deployment**.

 I enjoy taking ideas from research → experiments → scalable applications — especially when it involves **LLMs, RAG systems, multimodal models, or robotics**.
 <!--